BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

-(d) The final agenda, together with a list of all candidates and notice of the date, time and location of the Annual Meeting (“Final Notice”), shall be mailed to all members at least twenty (20) days prior to that Annual Meeting.
+(d) The final agenda, together with a list of all candidates being presented for election by the Nominating Committee and notice of the date, time and location of the Annual Meeting (“Final Notice”), shall be mailed or electronically transmitted to all members at least twenty (20) days prior to that Annual Meeting.

-Notice of any Special Meeting shall be mailed to all members at least fifteen (15) days prior to any such Special Meeting.
+Notice of any Special Meeting shall be mailed or electronically transmitted to all members at least fifteen (15) days prior to any such Special Meeting.
 The notice shall contain the date, time, place of, and general nature of the business to be considered or transacted at that meeting.